siriusctrl/UniPublic/AI/week4.md

       - Space complexity (DFS exploration)
         - $O(bm)$
     - Resource limits
-      - Cutoff test
+      - Cutoff Test
         - Depth limit
         - Quiescence search
-          - If there is no significant move in successor, we stop searching, otherwise, keep searching deeper for a little bit
+          - If there is no significant move in successor, we stop searching, otherwise, keep searching deeper
-      - Evaluation function
+      - Evaluation Function
         - Estimated desirability of position
           - Like alphaZero using residual-CNN to estimate how likely we are going to move to that state
         - Typically linear weighted sum of features depends on how important they are